ekaminetzucsd/cse-15l-lab-report/lab-report-5-week-10.md

 []                                                            | [/url]
 ```

 Notice that this implementation isn't perfect.
 In particular, test case 493 isn't different, but `grep` still printed it because it contained whitespace before an angle bracket.
 This could be excluded by changing `\s` to something like `[\s^\N]`, but it goes to show that using text manipulation will usually have edge cases.
-There are other ways to exclude outputs that aren't the same: `diff` has `-suppress-common-lines`, for example, but lacks the ability to provide context in the two-column mode, so it would leave out our filenames; even without `-y`, the direction of the context provided by `-C` can't be specified like `grep` allows with `-B`, so the output would be less readable.
+There are other ways to exclude outputs that aren't the same: `diff` has `--suppress-common-lines`, for example, but lacks the ability to provide context in the two-column mode, so it would leave out our filenames; even without `-y`, the direction of the context provided by `-C` can't be specified like `grep` allows with `-B`, so the output would be less readable.
 This implementation also doesn't distinguish between ArrayLists with one element that is an empty string and empty ArrayLists, though this is arguably still correct if the purpose of MarkdownParse is only to print to standard output.

 ## First test: `201.md`